Ellestir/AutoREBA/Documentation/Ground_Truth.md

 The light box weighed half a kilogram, while the heavy box was approximately 6 kilograms in weight.

-In addition to individual moves, we also recorded a preliminary story to understand how we could simulate, for example, a cash register belt.
+In addition to individual moves, we also recorded a preliminary story to understand how we could simulate, for example, a cash register.
 The results confirmed our basic approach, although some minor improvements had to be made.

 ### 3. Refinement:
 During the test recordings, we quickly realized that a single camera perspective wouldn't suffice.
 The plan was altered in this regard.
 Our initial consideration was to attach four cameras to the frame in the laboratory to capture camera footage from all corners of the room.
 However, this approach couldn't be implemented within the given timeframe, leading us to choose two camera perspectives instead.
 The positioning of the cameras was as follows: